pwerken/EDMC_SystemScan/README.md

 ## Usage

-When entering the system a plugin will display a red 'Discovery Scan' notice.
-After honking it will show a orange 'Full Spectrum Scan'.
+When entering the system this plugin will display a red 'Discovery Scan' notice.
+After honking it will change to a orange 'Full Spectrum Scan'.
 When that is also completed the interesting bodies will be listed.

-If you've already visited the system before and scanned it completely, the FSS step will be skipped.
-In this case the will be no journal events for populating the interesting bodies listing.

-To work around this the plugin always asks [EDSM](https://www.edsm.net/) for the bodies on entering a system.
+On entering a system this plugin also queries [EDSM](https://www.edsm.net/) for all the bodies.
+This is so the interesting bodies can be listed in the case where the 'Discovery Scan' reports that FSS is alread complete.